itsallcode/awsm-credentials-gradle/README.md

     ```properties
     systemProp.aws.profile = delegate-account1
     ```
-4. Add S3 maven repositories to your project without specifying credentials.
-The plugin will automatically add credentials for repositories with `s3://` urls.
+4. Add S3 maven repositories without specifying credentials.
+The plugin will automatically add credentials for repositories with `s3://` urls in all projects.
   * Dependency repositories:

     ```gradle